The resources included below are not necessarily endorsed by the U.S. Department of Justice or by the Federal Interagency Working Group on LEP.

 - Sample LEP policy and procedure – OCR’s Sample LEP Policy and Procedure

-National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care (National CLAS Standards), Office of Minority Health, U.S. Department of Health & Human Services- April 2013 (PDF Version)
+National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care (National CLAS Standards), Office of Minority Health, U.S. Department of Health & Human Services- April 2013 (PDF Version), Centers for Medicare & Medicaid Services (CMS)

 - Quick Safety Issue 13: Overcoming the challenges of providing care to LEP patients - May 2015